billydragon17/BerlinTourCO2/README.md

 If the User wants to to search for Restaurants, this page is the best for it.
 Here the User can search for any term like "Starbucks or general Asian food".
 All the Userinput in Events and Food is saved an displayed, for the best UX.

 The Last Page "Planner" has only the Front-End, but no working Back-End.
-Here ass i already said the User can pick Destinations and then automatically the perfect route with directions should be displayed.
+Here as i already said the user can pick Destinations and then automatically the perfect route with directions should be displayed.

 ###### Dependencies ######